yuukajii/UnrealWcwMemoryMonitor/README.md

 > *Tested on Unreal Engine 5.6, 5.7, and 5.8.*
 > ## Download
 >
 >Pre-built Win64 binaries for UE 5.6 / 5.7 / 5.8 are on the Releases page.
+> - Source build: **Windows, PlayStation 5, Xbox Series X/S, Nintendo Switch, Nintendo Switch 2**
+> - Not loaded in **Shipping** (`TargetConfigurationDenyList`).
+Use Development / Test.
+> - Some OS-level counters are Windows-only.
+Console HUD shows the Unreal-side metrics (LLM, TextureGroup, RHI where available).
 >Use the zip that matches your engine version.
 >
 >- Releases (binaries): https://github.com/yuukajii/UnrealWcwMemoryMonitor/releases